rrzkk/lawnotes/ethics/class2B.md

-## Access to justice and context to change
+## Access to justice( or access to legal process ?) and context to change

 ### P Baron and L Corbin, Ethics and Legal Professionalism in Australia  (OUP, 2nd ed, 2017) chp 9
 --

 * only clients' interest <--> all about public good

 * **Rhodes' framework**:
  * improvement/maintainance legal framework
  * quality of justice